DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/projects/project-4-beats.md

 Use the production techniques we've learned so far in class to make your project sound good.
 This includes EQ, compression, reverb, and delay.

-Use pitch shifting automation on at least one sample.
-In my example I pitch shift the "yea" sample.
-In the automation list it is called "Pitch Adjust."

 Do not use any audio in your timeline, only MIDI data should be used.